mguymon/model-citizen/README.md

   * _targetSet_: The Set created, defaults to HashSet
   * _ignoreEmpty_: If true, do not create Models for an empty Set.
 Defaults to true.
   * _force_:  Force the value of the MappedSet to always be set, even if the target field already has a value.
 Default is false.

-**@NewInstance**: Set on a [ConstructorCallback](https://github.com/mguymon/model-citizen/wiki/Callback-Example) field.
-The callback is used to create new
-                    instances of the model by the _ModelFactory_

 **@Nullable**: Specifies this field can be null and not to set a value by the ModelFactory.

+### Callbacks

+Callback fields can be used to inject values at the various stages of the model creation lifecycle:

+**ConstructorCallback**: Use when constructing a new instance of the model.

+**FieldCallback**: Injects the return of the callback for the annotated field value.

+**AfterCreateCallback**: Executed after the model has been constructed and all the fields are set.

 #### Inheritance

-A Blueprint will inherit the fields of its parent, except for `@NewInstance`.
+A Blueprint will inherit the fields of its parent, except for `ConstructorCallback`.

 ## Model